 - Satisfaction: Average satisfaction ratings of 4.5 for the overall course (4.7 for the most recent cohorts after numerous enhancements) and 4.6 for my interventions as facilitator

 From a qualitative standpoint, the impact for the client included the successful adoption of improvements and increased standards in learning program design, workshop design, technology, and learning experience.

-Select feedback from the team and participants
+Select feedback from learners

 I greatly appreciated the quality of the content and the comments and prompting from the trainer -- very encouraging and empathetic!